microsoft/project-rome/Project Rome for Android (preview release)/how-to guides/communicate-with-a-remote-app-service-android.md

 RemoteSystemConnectionRequest connectionRequest = new RemoteSystemConnectionRequest(remoteSystem);

 // Set the AppServiceName for the Windows host
-String appServiceName = "com.microsoft.example";
+String appServiceName = "com.microsoft.randomnumbergenerator";

-// Set the PackageFamilyName for the Windows host String packageFamilyName = "Abc.Example_abc123";
+// Set the PackageFamilyName for the Windows host String packageFamilyName = "Microsoft.SDKSamples.AppServicesProvider.CS_8wekyb3d8bbwe";

 // Instantiate implementations of IAppServiceClientConnectionListener and IAppServiceResponseListener (defined in the next section)
 IAppServiceClientConnectionListener connectionListener = new AppServiceClientConnectionListener();